pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

 A :term:`flavour` is a group of templates for a specific output format or style.
 For example, html, xhtml, atom, rss, rdf, etc.

-A :term:`template` is a small bit of a flavour that specifies a specific portion of the output.
-For example, the head of an html page is a template.

 A flavour consists of at least the following templates:

 * **content_type** - holds the content type of the flavour